stevelibre/onipy/README.txt

 I provided a .user file that should instruct Visual Studio to invoke your Python interpreter and run the test sample, but if you misplaced that file then Visual Studio will revert to the default debugging options, which don’t work for this project.
 I modified the code, but Python does not seem to have noticed.
 I set up the Visual Studio project, so that it copies the binding to the TestBench directory, where the sample code is located.
 However, in some circumstances, Visual Studio may not perform the copy (e.g. post-build events) during an incremental build.
 To resolve this either copy the pyd file manually from the Debug/Release directory to the TestBench directory, or perform a full rebuild.
+I get a ton of linker errors related to Boost Python in Visual Studio.
+Most likely you are using a 32-bit version of Boost with a 64-bit version of Python or vice versa.
+Make sure that both Boost and your installation of Python are built for the same architecture!